The Report - A Mission to the North

 After Christmas, I was able to drive to Bellshill and attend the GPA STYR 2025 Conference in Glasgow.

-Based in Glasgow is a fledgling online Christian radio station called HeartSong Live .
-It was a privilege to spend some time with them and help provide some operational strategy, drawing on my experience at TBN UK.
+Also based in Glasgow is an online Christian radio station called HeartSong Live.
+It was a privilege to spend time with them and discuss operational strategies, drawing on my experience at TBN UK.

-Aberdeen, in the northeast is exceptionally beautiful.
-The weather is much fairer than in the western parts.
+Aberdeen is exceptionally beautiful.
+The weather is fairer than on the East Coast.

 One of the most interesting places in Aberdeen is Collieston near Ellon.
 It is a tiny coastal village on a hill facing the North Sea.
 The scenery is stunning.

-Apart from the Ellon Baptist Church, there is almost no gospel witness in the whole area.
-The next town, Newburgh has a large population of skilled expatriates working in the oil industry, but again, no vibrant church.
+However, apart from Ellon Baptist Church, there is almost no gospel witness in the whole area.
+The next town, Newburgh, has a large population of skilled expatriates working in the oil industry, but again, no vibrant church.
+I could not quite believe it.

-Out of astonishment, I contacted a church planting organization in London to find out if they were doing any work in Scotland, and received this response:
+Out of astonishment, I contacted one of the church planting organisations to find out if they were doing any work in Scotland, and received this response:

 There is much work going on in Scotland and we have a number of people that we work with regularly as part of our National Church Planting Network group.
 I think the best person for you to be in touch with to start with would be... (he) has a great overview of all that is happening in Scotland and works ecumenically with other Scottish church leaders…